-It was the height of the superstorm in Amherst last Monday night.
-Wind gusts were frightening, our towering trees very close to the house, and hospital reeking and bending.
+It was the height of a storm the other night.
+Wind gusts were frightening, our towering trees very close to the house, and my veterinary hospital reeking and bending.

 I tell my clients to go home, talk to the family and call me when they are ready.
-They have to mull over these choices:
+They have to mull over the following 3 choices.

 For many people, burying their pet on their property is the natural choice.
 Here are a few things to think about:

 Legal in New York City, illegal in Los Angeles and lots of different laws in the middle.
 I serve so many towns that I don’t even know what all the health departments’ rules and restrictions are.

 I suggest to my clients that they check with their town — wink, wink — but I let them know that law enforcement does not have hidden cameras in their back yards.
 In other words, I doubt anyone is watching you and what you’re doing with that shovel, unless you have a neighbor who has it out for you.

 That being said, it’s important to use a lot of common sense when digging a grave.

 Four feet seems acceptable.
 If a neighbor’s dog can dig up your shallow grave, finding the remains can make that dog very sick, not to mention how upsetting such an event would be for all concerned.